+[Reformulation of sentence in sec.
+2.6 (Boundary conditions), so that it states that only CO_2 is used from CLIMBER.]
 Only CO_2 was adopted from the CLIMBER simulations as boundary conditions for the MPI-ESM runs creating our benthic temperatures.
-CH_4 were calculated interactively in MPI-ESM and N2O was kept constant.
+CH_4 were calculated interactively in MPI-ESM and N_2O was kept constant.
 See Kleinen et al. (2021) for details.

 p.
-3 I. 70-79.
+3 l.
+70-79.
 These two paragraphs seem in conflict with each other.
 Either salt diffusion is slow and unimportant, or it is fast and important.

-Our assumption with respect to salt diffusion is that it is too slow to be important at the time scale we cover in the present study (O(1000yr)), though it is definitely play an important role for longer (i.e. glacial) time scales.
+[Rephrased start of 2nd paragraph in sec.
+2.3 (Salinity)]Our assumption with respect to salt diffusion is that it is too slow to be important at the time scale we cover in the present study (O(1000yr)), though it is definitely play an important role for longer (i.e. glacial) time scales.
 We will clarify this in the revised manuscript.